General Concepts

 ...

-Output
+Extension Output

 Blocking Output

 There is no difference in ordering when using blocking or asynchronous callbacks.
-Execution of callbacks is always ordered.
+Execution of the callbacks is always ordered.

-Be sure that your blocking code returns, otherwise the extension task execution for a client can not complete. |
+Be sure that your blocking code returns, otherwise the extension task execution for a client can not complete.

-Examples
+Blocking Examples

-Simple Publish Interceptor Output
+Example Publish Interceptor Output

 This example shows a very simple Publish Inbound Interceptor^.

-The interceptor checks the client id of the publishing client and prevents delivery if the id contains the String "prevent".
+The interceptor checks the client ID of the publishing client and prevents delivery if the ID contains the string "prevent".

 public class SimplePreventInterceptor implements PublishInboundInterceptor {